-Solution: The Home Office must ensure adequate provision of self- contained accommodation to enable social distancing and self-isolation.
+Solution: The Home Office must ensure adequate provision of safe, self- contained accommodation to enable social distancing and self-isolation.
 In addition, the Home Office must immediately ensure the provision of adequate supplies of cleaning products, soap/hand sanitisers for people housed in Initial Accommodation and hotels.

 Update: Since our call the Initial Accommodation Centres appeared to have put some measures in place to protect people including reducing and in some cases halting the sharing of rooms between unrelated adults.
 However, we remain concerned about the wellbeing of people accommodated in hotels for long periods, even where standards are good, as they are not homes and provide little privacy or choice for people, many of whom have additional needs.
 Important services such as schools, GPs and legal advisers are rarely available, as usually people would only be expected to live there for a little over a month.